 - Trello is another popular Kanban-style tool that, like Asana, stores information in the cloud.
 A client intake staff member can create a new board for each potential client.
 They can customize each board with columns so that staff members can track or manage the development of a case.
 One column might be dedicated to deadlines, another to discovery tasks, another to trial preparation.
 The benefit of a Kaban-style collaborative work environment is that it gives participants a visual picture of the whole project.
 Communication is no longer siloed between individuals.
 It is shared across an entire team

-- dTrax is an end-to-end contract management tool developed by Deloitte’s AI Factory to streamline the drafting process.
-While many attorneys are already familiar with text templates or speech-to-text applications, dTrax provides templates that can automatically input contextual data, speeding up creation of contracts that are highly repetitive in some sections and highly personalized in other sections.
+- Arteria AI is an end-to-end contract management tool originally developed by Deloitte’s AI Factory to streamline the drafting process.
+While many attorneys are already familiar with text templates or speech-to-text applications, Arteria provides templates that can automatically input contextual data, speeding up creation of contracts that are highly repetitive in some sections and highly personalized in other sections.
 You can store and manage contract negotiations, building an archive of templates that highlights previously contested clauses.
 All of this can be used to help create new documents in the future, separating the language that works from the language that doesn’t work.
-After a contract is signed and stored, dTrax even provides automatic alerts for expiration dates and other important milestones.
+After a contract is signed and stored, Arteria even provides automatic alerts for expiration dates and other important milestones.

 - TrialPad is a popular trial presentation iPad app from Lit Software that also serves as an affordable project management application.
-It allows lawyers to organize, manipulate and annotate documents for presentation in the courtroom or at the conference table.
+It allows lawyers to organize, manipulate and annotate documents for presentation in the courtroom or at the conference table and via zoom and other videoconference programs.
 For solo practitioners and small law firms, an application like TrialPad makes trial preparation and organization easy.
 You can organize matters into separate case folders, coloring and customizing each with easy-to-identify icons — and you can share cases with other TrialPad users.
-(Yes, you can use TrialPad for remote conferences and presentations on Zoom or other videoconference platforms.)

 A Powerful Project Management Panacea?